yveshema/networking/pages/dhcp-server.md

 > [!IMPORTANT] Configuration steps
 > In general, there are three steps involved in provisioning  a service on Linux:
 >
->Edit configuration file (typically located under the `/etc/` directory)
+> - Edit configuration file (typically located under the `/etc/` directory)
->Validate configuration file - check for any syntax errors
+> - Validate configuration file - check for any syntax errors
->Enable and start the service - often by leveraging the `systemd` framework
+> - Enable and start the service - often by leveraging the `systemd` framework

 <br />